gblazquez/bowshockpy/docs/source/examples/examples_inputfile.rst

 Examples of input file
 =======================

-``BowshockPy`` can be run from the terminal specifying an input file containing all the parameters needed to generate the models.
+The quickest way to use ``BowshockPy`` is to run it from the terminal and specify an input file containing all the parameters needed to generate the models.
 You can find here four different examples of input files:

 - `Example 1: A redshifted bowshock <Example 1: A redshifted bowshock>`_
 - `Example 2: A blueshifted bowshock <Example 2: A blueshifted bowshock>`_